industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 **IE Cloud Connector**

-For the communication from Energy1 and Energy2 to the Central device the cloud connector must be configured.
+For the communication from Energy1 and Energy2 to the Central device configure the IE Cloud Connector.

 Configure starting from the left side "Bus Adaptor" to the right the "Cloud Connector Clients" Adapt the IP addresses to your system.

 To deploy the configuration, initially click on your route and connect your topics from the bus adaptor with your cloud topics

 Then click on deploy.

-Note: You must create one topic for the data and one topic for the metadata.
+Note: Create one topic for the data and one topic for the metadata.

 Instead of configure the Cloud Connector, you can also import the Configuration files:
 [CloudConnector_Energy1](CloudConnector_Energy1.json)